andyczerwonka/andyczerwonka.github.com/source/_posts/2014-11-28-nikon-sale.markdown

 categories: [photography]
 ---

 I've finally decided to put up all of my photography equipment for sale.
-It's a hard decision as it's taken me a long time to acquire all of this, but truth be told, I don't use it as much anymore.
-I used to spend a my time shooting sports mostly, and it's served me very well.
-The kids are growing up now and I don't find myself reaching for it so I might as well let it go.
+It's a hard decision given it's taken me a long time to acquire all this awesome hardware, but truth be told, I don't use it as much anymore.
+I used to spend a lot of my time shooting sports and it's served me very well.
+The kids are growing up now so I don't find myself reaching for it as often.
+I might as well let it go.

 {% img left https://lh5.googleusercontent.com/bZOMjtfnMwZFKaABrfxdNO9wmgP4zo-fDybNEcBgiv0=w1248-h829-no %}

 Absolutely everything is mint.
-Anyway, so here it is, piece by piece.
+Here it is, piece by piece.

 ### 1. [Nikon D200 Body: $400](http://www.nikonusa.com/en/Nikon-Products/Product-Archive/dslr-cameras/D200.html)
 {% img left https://lh4.googleusercontent.com/-XqEK26MdhUg/VHjJrxf52yI/AAAAAAAAIUE/ZBUgHjk6vo4/w1248-h829-no/DSCF0087.JPG %}